jennbriden/pipeline-templates/demos/multibranch-github-ent/README.md

 # CloudBees Pipeline Templates Example
-## Multibranch Pipeline Authentication for Github.com
+## Multibranch Pipeline Authentication for Github Enterprise

 This example shows how to add authentication to your Github Enterprise repository.
 The developer will supply the value for the ${repoName} parameter when they create their pipeline job in CloudBees Core.